azizhazeinita/ChurnRatePrediction-ECommerce-ModelsComparison/README.md

 * **Methods**:
-  Using GridSearchCV 5 folds for 6 kind of models with different kind of parameters:
+  Using GridSearchCV 5 folds and pipeline for 6 kind of models with different kind of parameters:
    * Linear Classifier:
        * Logistic Regression
        * Naive Bayes